 This simply means your audience will make a gut decision in your favor.
 We hardly ever wait for all the information before making a decision.
 We usually go with our intuition and then justify it later.
 Frame-stacking is a great way to achieve just that.

 A lot of powerful stuff, and I haven’t heard much of this before.
 I like that Oren came up with his own terminology for a lot of this stuff.
-I don’t agree with everything in this book, some of it is downright manipulative.
+I don’t agree with everything in Pitch Anything, some of it is downright manipulative.
 It’s a sales book, so that’s to be expected, but still.
 Nevertheless, there’s a lot to learn here, not just for actual selling but also for presenting your ideas in general – and that’s something we all need to do in today’s world.